ncatlab/nlab-content/pages/8/6/0/8/28068/content.md

 But this generalizes to [[relativistic quantum field theory|relativistic]] [[quantum field theory|quantum]] [[field theory]], discussed below in:

 * *[In Quantum Field Theory](#CCRFromPathIntegralInQFT)*.

+In fact, the analogous statement remains true also in [[light-front quantization]] (cf. Rem. \ref{SDCCRDerivationInLightFrontForm} below), where it says that the canonical commutators are given by ordinary products of observables after shifting their *light-front-parameter* domain into operator order.

 #### In Quantum Mechanics